entorb/raspi-sensorics/README.md

 * Raspberry Pi 3 Model B
 * Data is stored in an InfluxDB V. 1.8.3
 * Data is visualized via Grafana V. 7.2.2
-* Multiple Arduino ESP32 microcontrollers are pushing data to the same InfluxDB too, see https://github.com/entorb/arduino-sensorics/
+* Multiple Arduino ESP32 micro-controllers are pushing data to the same InfluxDB too, see https://github.com/entorb/arduino-sensorics/